 We first set foot on the soft white sand of Fraser Island’s Lake McKenzie as a well rested couple without kids.
 After roaming the world, we discovered one of the most beautiful places on earth had been in our very own backyard.
+What is even better is that Fraser Island with kids is easily done on a 4WD Fraser Island family holiday.
+Here are the best things to do on Fraser Island with kids:

 Lake McKenzie’s tranquil sapphire blue lake stole our hearts and we vowed to return to the World Heritage-listed island.